|9-27.140||Modifications or Departures|

 9-27.500 -Offers to Plead Nolo Contendere—Opposition Except in Unusual Circumstances

-- The attorney for the government should oppose the acceptance of a plea of nolo contendere unless the Assistant Attorney General with supervisory responsibility over the subject matter concludes that the circumstances of the case are so unusual that acceptance of such a plea would be in the public interest.
-See USAM 9-16.010, which discusses the approval requirement.
+The attorney for the government should oppose the acceptance of a plea of nolo contendere unless the United States Attorney and the appropriate Assistant Attorney General conclude that the circumstances of the case are so unusual that acceptance of such a plea would be in the public interest.
+See JM 9-16.010 (discussing the approval requirement).

-- Comment.
-Rule 11(b) of the Federal Rules of Criminal Procedure, requires the court to consider "the views of the parties and the interest of the public in the effective administration of justice" before it accepts a plea of nolo contendere.
-Thus it is clear that a criminal defendant has no absolute right to enter a nolo contendere plea.
+Comment.
+Rule 11(a)(3) of the Federal Rules of Criminal Procedure, requires the court to consider "the parties' views and the public interest in the effective administration of justice" before it accepts a plea of nolo contendere.
+Thus, it is clear that a criminal defendant has no absolute right to enter a nolo contendere ("nolo") plea.
 The Department has long attempted to discourage the disposition of criminal cases by means of nolo pleas.
-The basic objections to nolo pleas were expressed by Attorney General Herbert Brownell, Jr. in a Departmental directive in 1953.

-For these reasons, government attorneys have been instructed for many years not to consent to nolo pleas except in the most unusual circumstances, and to do so then only with Departmental approval.
-Federal prosecutors should oppose the acceptance of a nolo plea, unless the responsible Assistant Attorney General concludes that the circumstances are so unusual that acceptance of the plea would be in the public interest.
+Government attorneys have been instructed for many years not to consent to nolo pleas except in the most unusual circumstances, and to do so then only with Departmental approval.
+Federal prosecutors should oppose the acceptance of a nolo plea, unless the United States Attorney and the appropriate Assistant Attorney General concludes that the circumstances are so unusual that acceptance of the plea would be in the public interest.

 9-27.520 - Offers to Plead Nolo Contendere—Offer of Proof

-- In any case in which a defendant seeks to enter a plea of nolo contendere, the attorney for the government should make an offer of proof of the facts known to the government to support the conclusion that the defendant has in fact committed the offense charged.
-See also USAM 9-16.010.
+In any case in which a defendant seeks to enter a plea of nolo contendere, the attorney for the government should make an offer of proof in open court of facts known to the government that support the conclusion that the defendant has in fact committed the offense charged.
+See also JM 9-16.010.

-- Comment.
-If a defendant seeks to avoid admitting guilt by offering to plead nolo contendere, the attorney for the government should make an offer of proof of the facts known to the government to support the conclusion that the defendant has in fact committed the offense charged.
-This should be done even in the rare case in which the government does not oppose the entry of a nolo plea.
+Comment.
+If a defendant seeks to avoid admitting guilt by offering to plead nolo contendere, the attorney for the government should, in open court, make an offer of proof of facts known to the government that support the conclusion that the defendant has, in fact, committed the offense charged.
+This should be done in open court even in the rare case in which the government does not oppose the entry of a nolo plea.
 In addition, as is the case with respect to guilty pleas, the attorney for the government should urge the court to require the defendant to admit publicly the facts underlying the criminal charges.
-These precautions should minimize the effectiveness of any subsequent efforts by the defendant to portray himself/herself as technically liable perhaps, but not seriously culpable.
+These precautions should minimize the effectiveness of any subsequent efforts by the defendant to portray himself/herself as technically liable, but not seriously culpable.

 9-27.530 - Argument in Opposition of Nolo Contendere Plea